wayfair-incubator/aux-eng-playbook/src/docs/running/expectations.md

 Aux Engineers can help with what they're able to help with.
 They cannot necessarily crush all problems on a given team -- they can crush problems within their domain relevant to the success of an engagement.
-Fiercely defending the time spent on a team is important to ensure maxiumum diffusion and engagement goal progress.
+Fiercely defending the time spent on a team is important to ensure maximum diffusion and engagement goal progress.
 > **Diffusion is the primary goal and project success is the secondary goal.**
 Diffusion of cultural changes like testing, usage of a standardized tool, etc,